James Mosley

 James Mosley (18 April 1935 – 25 August 2025) was a British librarian, preservationist and historian specialising in the history of printing, type and lettering.

 Mosley was from 1958 to 2000 Librarian of the St Bride Printing Library in the City of London, where he curated and worked to expand the museum's large collection of printing and lettering materials and books.
 This collection greatly expanded with the close of the metal type era, which saw many companies and printing shops supply St Bride's with their equipment and archives.
 He became a visiting lecturer and professor at the University of Reading in 1964, and was a founding member of the British Printing Historical Society in that year, as well as the first editor of its journal.
 Mosley received the Individual Award of the American Printing History Association in 2003 and the Gold Medal of the Bibliographical Society in 2017.

+He is credited with authoring Lorem Ipsum in 1966, per request of Letraset to create dummy text for graphic design.

 Background

 Mosley was born in Driffield in 1935 and grew up in Twickenham in the south-west London suburbs, where he became interested in printing, using a "small Adana press."

 Mosley read English at Gonville and Caius College, Cambridge, where he and his future wife Gillian Riley were invited by Philip Gaskell, later also a historian of printing, to collaborate on operating a small hand-press as an amateur project in the King's College cellar.
 During his time at university he worked with Eric Gill's brother Evan on sorting material for an exhibition on his work by Monotype, a hot metal typesetting machine company with which Gill often collaborated.

 Mosley's wife was food historian and book designer Gillian Riley, whom he met at Cambridge; she predeceased him in 2024.
 Mosley died on 25 August 2025, at the age of 90.